 Arvin residents and local organizations that participated in the Housing Element's community outreach effort indicated that housing-related information should be available to all residents.
-The information should include current and future Arvin housing programs, including the proposed Code Enforcement Program, the Residential Rental Unit Inspection and Maintenance Program, and the Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Program that are identified in this Housing Element.
-Please note that implementation of these programs are contingent upon the City receiving Community Development Block Grant (CDBG) and/or Home Investment Partnership (HOME) funds from the State.
+The information should include current and future Arvin housing programs, such as the proposed Code Enforcement Program, the Residential Rental Unit Inspection and Maintenance Program, and the Single-Family Owner Occupied and Multi-Family Rehabilitation Loan/Grant Program that are identified in this Housing Element.
+Please note that implementation of these programs is contingent upon the City receiving Community Development Block Grant (CDBG) and/or Home Investment Partnership (HOME) funds from the State.
 In addition, housing information should include programs administered by HACK, as well as local, county, state and federal financial, technical and legal assistance programs.
 The housing information will to be available to Arvin residents via the City's new website at http://arvin.org/ and available in print at City Hall and other public institutions.
-Since the majority of Arvin residents speak Spanish, it is important that the housing information be available in both English and Spanish.
+As a policy of the Housing Element, the City will continue to provide Spanish translation services for notices of public meetings and provide interpreters at public meetings related to Housing Element information.

-Objectives: Promote property owner awareness and interest in available housing programs through the City website and print media in public buildings.
-Agency: City of Arvin Community Development Department (CDD) and HACK Financing: General Fund Time Frame: Annually 2017 -2023
+- Objectives: Promote property owner awareness and interest in available housing programs through the City website and print media in public buildings. - Agency: City of Arvin Community Development Department (CDD) and HACK